Converged network adapter: Emulex

 Emulex offers CNAs under the Emulex brand name as the OneConnect ten Gigabit series of dual port optical and copper adapters.
 They also OEM their adapters for Cisco, Dell, EMC, Fujitsu, HDS, HP, IBM and NetApp.

 QLogic

 QLogic offers CNAs via their QLogic 8200 & 8300 series Converged Network Adapters.
 They offer single and dual port PCI cards with copper or optical fibre interfaces.
 QLogic CNAs are available under the QLogic brandname and as OEM cards.
 The QME CNA and drivers were supported by Citrix, NetApp, EMC and IBM.

 Hewlett-Packard

 HP claims that their BL460c G7 was the first blade server that offers FCoE via a LOM (LAN on motherboard) instead of using a PCI slot or mezzanine card.

 Dell

 Dell uses the QLogic 8100 series in their PowerEdge servers.
-For the M-series, blade-servers for the M1000e enclosure a specially made dual-port mezzanine card QME8142 is designed.
-For the normal tower- and rackservers Dell offers an OEM version of the standard QME 8152.
+For the M-series, blade-servers for the M1000e use the custom made dual-port mezzanine card QME8142.
+For the normal tower and rack servers Dell offers an OEM version of the standard QME8152.